(A pdf version of this policy is available for download here)

 iv to give a personal explanation; or

 p During the debate of a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
-A councillor raising a point of order shall identify the standing order which he considers has been breached or specify the other irregularity in the proceedings of the meeting he is concerned by.
+A councillor raising a point of order shall identify the standing order which they consider has been breached or specify the other irregularity in the proceedings of the meeting they are concerned by.

-q A point of order shall be decided by the chairman of the meeting and his decision shall be final.
+q A point of order shall be decided by the chair of the meeting and their decision shall be final.

 r When a motion is under debate, no other motion shall be moved except: